subashpoudel024/Climate-Analysis-Nepal/README.md

 ****Climate Analysis of Nepal using the data of past 30 years from 1981 AD to 2019 AD****

+This is the end to end project of Nepal's climate analysis and model building.
+The model is trained in google colab and deployed using django web framework.

 No of Features used: 19

 Interval of data collection: Daily basis